-In Step 10, the programming phase is complete and we now begin actual channel data read and write.
-The words loaded into the serial registers of the two channels at the ADC sampling event now contain valid ADC data and the words written to the channels from the DSP's Tx register will now be interpreted as DAC words.
+By Step 10, the programming phase completed, and actual channel data read and write can begin.
+The words loaded in the serial registers of the two channels at the ADC sampling event contain valid ADC data, and the words written to the channels from the DSP's Tx register are interpreted as DAC words.
 The DSP Tx register contains the DAC word for Channel 2.

-In Step 11, the first DAC word has been transmitted into the cascade and the ADC word from Channel 2 has been read from the cascade.
-The DSP Tx register now contains the DAC word for Channel 1.
-As the words being sent to the cascade are now being interpreted as 16-bit DAC words, the addressing scheme now changes from one where the address was embedded in the transmitted word, to one where the serial port now counts the SDIFS pulses.
-When the number of SDIFS pulses received equals the value in the channel count field of Control Register A, the length of the cascade-each channel updates its DAC register with the present word in its serial register.
+In Step 11, the first DAC word has been transmitted into the cascade, and the ADC word from Channel 2 has been read from the cascade.
+The DSP Tx register contains the DAC word for Channel 1.
+Because the words being sent to the cascade are being interpreted as 16-bit DAC words, the addressing scheme changes from one where the address was embedded in the transmitted word, to one where the serial port counts the SDIFS pulses.
+When the number of SDIFS pulses received equals the value in the channel count field of Control Register A-the length of the cascade-each channel updates its DAC register with the present word in its serial register.

 In Step 11 each channel has received only one SDIFS pulse; Channel 2 received one SDIFS from the SDOFS of Channel 1 when it sent its ADC word, and Channel 1 received one SDIFS pulse when it received the DAC word for Channel 2 from the DSP's Tx register.
-Therefore, each channel raises its SDOFS line to pass on the current word in its serial register, and each channel now receives another SDIFS pulse.
+Therefore, each channel raises its SDOFS line to pass on the current word in its serial register, and each channel receives another SDIFS pulse.

 Step 12 shows the completion of an ADC read and DAC write cycle.
-Following Step 11, each channel has received two SDIFS pulses that equal the setting of the channel count field in Control Register A. The DAC register in each channel is now updated with the contents of the word that accompanied the SDIFS pulse that satisfied the channel count requirement.
-The internal frame sync counter is now reset to zero and will begin counting for the next DAC update cycle.
+Following Step 11, each channel has received two SDIFS pulses that equal the setting of the channel count field in Control Register A. The DAC register in each channel is updated with the contents of the word that accompanied the SDIFS pulse that satisfied the channel count requirement.
+The internal frame sync counter is reset to zero and begins counting for the next DAC update cycle.